 - Wash your motorcycle and wax all painted surfaces (except mat painted surfaces).
 Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain.
-P. 49 - Place your motorcycle on a maintenance stand and position a block so that both tyres are off the ground. - After rain, remove the body cover and allow the motorcycle to dry. - Remove the battery (≥ P. 55) to prevent discharge.
-Charge the battery in a shaded, well-ventilated area.
+P. 49 - Place your motorcycle on a maintenance stand and position a block so that both tyres are off the ground. - After rain, remove the body cover and allow the motorcycle to dry. - Remove the battery ( P. 55) to prevent discharge.
+Charge the battery in a shaded, well-ventilated area. - ► If you leave the battery in place, disconnect the negative terminal to prevent discharge.